is green powdered tea. It is uniquely Japanese and is the highest

 which are a natural consequence of cell metabolism in the body.

 Polyphenols are found in high concentrations and help in the

 prevention of heart disease and cancer.
 Catechins, which are

-a category of polyphenols, reduces LDL cholesterol and suppresses
+a category of polyphenols, reduce LDL cholesterol and suppress

 the chemicals in the body that trigger the constriction of blood

 vessels, thereby helping in the prevention of high blood pressure.